ChristerNilsson/ELO-Pairings/README.md

+# ELO Pairings

-# Elo Pairings
+## Advantages with Elo Pairings

 [Try it!](https://christernilsson.github.io/ELO-Pairings)

-* All games has a low gap
-* Improving your ELO is your ultimate struggle
+* ELO Pairing makes players of similar strength meet
+* To make players comparable, each score is weighted with the elo of the opponent

-## Swiss throws away information
+## Disadvantages with Swiss

 * A win against the strongest is worth exactly as much as a win against the weakest
-	* Every game should be weighted with the player strength
-* Big gaps gives very little new information
+* Big elo gaps gives very little new information
-	* Small gaps are more unpredictable and therefore more important

 ## Motivation